kmarkus/microblx/docs/user/getting_started.rst

    starting up webinterface block (http://localhost:8888) loaded request_handler()

-The `ubx-log` window will show various messages from the instantiation of the application.
+The `ubx-log` window will show a number messages from the instantiation of the application.
 The last lines will be about the blocks that were started.

 Use the webif block
 ~~~~~~~~~~~~~~~~~~~